Frederik-Schulte/JAG_Batch/README.md

 # JAG3D-Batch

 - JAG3D-Batch is an extension for the adjustment software [JAG3D](https://software.applied-geodesy.org/en/) that facilitates automatic deformation analyses.
 This tool is useful for users who require an automated open source workflow instructions for geodetic applications.
 The following is a step-by-step guide.
 Firstly, the installation and then the workflow with this Python module is described.
+- There is also a fork of JAG3D-Batch that enables the complete workflow, including the control of the total station on a Raspberry Pi.
+More details can be found at the following link: [JAG_Batch_Raspi_TS](https://github.com/N4UT1LU5/JAG_Batch_Raspi_TS)
 ---

 ## Features